thespacedeck/gcp-utilities/README.md

 Init Git & commands in directory
 - git init
 - git add .
+- git remote add origin remote repository URL
 - git commit -m "Initial commit"
-- git remote add origin remote repository URL
+- npm version patch // to increment your package version
 - git push origin master
 - git remote -v

 Push to this GSC repo
 - git remote add google https://source.developers.google.com/p/tt-hotel-api/r/tt-cloud-utilities // Add your Cloud Repository as a remote - if not created via GCP
 - git push --all google // Push from your local Git repository
+- npm publish // publish/update to npm
+- npm unpublish // remove package from npm (there are some rules you need to adhere to...)